nestjs/docs.nestjs.com/content/components.md

 }
 ```

-> info **Hint** To create a service using CLI, simply execute `$ nest g service cats` command.
+> info **Hint** To create a service using the CLI, simply execute the `$ nest g service cats` command.

-Here's a `CatsService`, a basic class with one property and two methods.
-The only new trait is that it uses the `@Injectable()` decorator.
-The `@Injectable()` attaches the metadata, thereby Nest knows that this class is a Nest provider.
-Notice that there is a `Cat` interface used above which could potentially look like this:
+Our `CatsService` is a basic class with one property and two methods.
+The only new feature is that it uses the `@Injectable()` decorator.
+The `@Injectable()` decorator attaches metadata, which tells Nest that this class is a Nest provider.
+By the way, this example also uses a `Cat` interface, which probably looks something like this:

 ```typescript
 export interface Cat {